|

 Finite Element ToolKit (FETK).

-He serves as Co-Director for the Center for Computational Mathematics
+Center for Computational Mathematics

 (CCoM)

-within the Mathematics Department,
+within the Mathematics Department.

 M.S. and Ph.D.
 Programs in Computational Science, Mathematics,